United Wa State Army: Relationship with China

 UWSA has benefited from long-standing political and military ties to China, and has a close relationship with China's security agencies.
 Most significantly, this provides China leverage inside Burma allowing it to push other issues like the Sino-Myanmar pipelines.
 Beijing's official delegate is only one layer of its approach to diplomacy with not just the central government but also the various ethnic armies along the China–Myanmar border.
 China's involvement in the UWSA's peace process aims to create stability for its multiple large infrastructure investments and keep its natural resource trade across the border protected.

 The Chinese government uses former CPB forces like UWSA as proxies within Burma, and works to ensure the drugs they produce are not smuggled into China.
 Wa State has benefited from substantial Chinese tourism, turning Mong La into a Chinese tourist hub.
 China also helped the UWSA establish themselves as the de facto leaders of the FPNCC.
 The Chinese also supply military hardware, arms, and training to the UWSA.

+Despite this, the Chinese Communist Party has pressured the UWSA to stop supplying weapons to northern EAO's, as Beijing seeks to legitimize the current Burmese regime in the international community.